 While your PC is working correctly, we recommend you keep a copy of it.
-If something goes wrong, you can restore those drivers after installing new Windows.
+If something goes wrong, you can restore those drivers after installing a new Windows.

-How to Export or Backup Device Drivers on Windows 11?
+How to Export or Back Up Device Drivers on Windows 11?

-If you want to export or backup drivers from installed Windows 11, do the following:-
+If you want to export or back up drivers from installed Windows 11, do the following:-

 Step 1.
 First, open the Command Prompt with administrator rights.

-To do that, press the Windows + R keys from the keyboard to open the Run dialog box.
+To do that, press the Windows + R keys on the keyboard to open the Run dialog box.
 In the Run box, type cmd and then press Ctrl + Shift + Enter from the keyboard to run the command prompt as an administrator.

 Step 2.
-In the elevated command prompt, type the following to export the drivers for all devices installed on Windows 11 machine:-
+In the elevated command prompt, type the following to export the drivers for all devices installed on a Windows 11 machine:-

 dism /online /export-driver /destination:"full_path_to_export_folder"